chromaui/learnstorybook.com/README.md

 `/content/:guide/:framework?/:language/:chapter.md`

 4. Update the guide's `toc` frontmatter.
-Each time you add a new chapter, make sure to go back and update the guide's `toc`in order to populate the Table of Contents as well as control the order of the chapters.
-Using the name of the file that you just created, go back to the guide frontmatter and add the `toc`:
+Each time you add a new chapter, make sure to go back and update the guide's `toc` in order to populate the Table of Contents as well as control the order of the chapters.
+Using the name of the file that you just created in step 3, go back to the guide frontmatter and update the `toc`:

 ```
 toc: [":chapter"]